Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With

 However, it is difficult to remove these substances completely and it takes a long time to do so.

 Carrageenan, as a clarifying auxiliary filtering agent, can make the coagulation and sinking effect complete and fast.

-5. Uses of Carrageenan in the Production of Artificial Protein Fibers and Artificial Meat
+5. Carrageenan Uses in Food: Artificial Protein Fibers and Artificial Meat

 For the production of artificial protein fibers, the protein solution must go through an aging process to increase the viscosity of the sol, which takes a long time and is also expensive, and it is difficult to spin when the protein concentration is low or when the protein is impure.